danielsularea/lily.work/work/_posts/2015-09-20-codehermes.md

 {% include figure.html
   url="/assets/img/codehermes/img3.jpg"
-  alt="" %}
+  alt="CodeHermes student portal" %}

 ## Outcome
-At the end of a sleep-deprived journey, our team came out with Goldman Sach's Best User Experience award.
+At the end of a sleep-deprived journey, our team landed Goldman Sach's Best User Experience award.
 I'm very thankful for my partners, without whom I wouldn't have learned as much or had as much fun.

+The final product unfortunately is neither maintained or hosted anymore.
+However, the prototype I made in Jekyll for the instructor portal is still live [here.][prototype]{:target="_blank"}

 [brh]: http://www.bigredhacks.com/
 [prototype]: http://lillian-chen.com/codehermes/